favour-olumese/ECX_30DaysOfCode/README.md

 ### Day 5
 #### Fibonacci
 Using recursion, write a function that prints out the first "n" members of the Fibonacci series.
-(The Fibonacci series is a series of integers, starting from 0 and 1, for which each term is the sum of the two preceding term; i.e  [0, 1, 1, 2, 3, 5, 8, 13, 21,...] or "fib(n+1) = fib(n)+ fib(n-1)."
+(The Fibonacci series is a series of integers, starting from 0 and 1, for which each term is the sum of the two preceding terms; i.e  [0, 1, 1, 2, 3, 5, 8, 13, 21,...] or "fib(n+1) = fib(n)+ fib(n-1)."

 [Execute code](https://replit.com/@favourolumese/Fibonacci-Sequence-Using-Recursion-in-Python?v=1)
 [Read article](https://thecodingprocess.hashnode.dev/fibonacci-sequence-using-recursion-in-python)